anchore/scan-action/README.md

 ### Action Inputs

-The inputs `image`, `path`, and `sbom` are mutually exclusive to specify the source to scan; all the other keys are optional.
+The inputs `image`, `path`, and `sbom` are mutually exclusive to specify the source to scan;inputs `output-format` and`acs-report-enable` are mutually exclusive to specify the report format;all the other keys are optional.
 These are all the available keys to configure this action, along with the defaults:

 | Input Name          | Description                                                                                                                                                                                                                                                                                                    | Default Value |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |